cyipt/popupCycleways/article.md

 </div>

-## Levels of analysis and grouping
+## Attribute filtering and grouping

 An important distinction when developing methods for automated analysis of transport networks is the level of analysis.